Margherita Pizza

 For the pizza

-- Remove the dough from the fridge prior to cooking.
+• For the pizza: Remove the dough from the fridge before cooking to proof.
 Place dough in a greased bowl and seal with plastic wrap or aluminum foil.
-Let rest for at least 3-4 hours or until the dough is no longer cool to the touch.
-This is very important for light and fluffy crust.
+Let rest on the counter for 3-4 hours or until the dough is no longer cool to the touch.
+This is very important for soft and airy crust.
 The dough will puff up and nearly double in size.

-- Place the dough onto a floured surface and shape/stretch it into a 12-inch crust.
+• Place the dough onto a floured surface and shape/stretch it into a 12-inch crust with your hands.
 Be sure the dough is adequately floured and not sticky.
 Try to get the crust as thin as possible in the center, about 1/4 inch thick.
+The parimeter crust can be thicker.
 This is best done with your hands by gently stretching.
 Avoid a roller for best results.

 Notes